On This Page

 DFPS will continue to test these criteria as it implements Community-Based Care in catchment areas across the state, as there may be other factors that directly affect the SSCC and outweigh the need for 500 new entries.

-There are 17 possible options for service areas in the state.
-The Catchment Area Map does not suggest a particular implementation schedule.
+There are 16 possible options for service areas in the state.
+This map does not suggest a particular implementation schedule.
 It's an opportunity for communities to provide input into how children, youth, and families may best be served in community-based systems.
-Catchment Area Map
+To view the current implementation map, please see the most recent CBC implementation plan on the CBC website.

-Answer: DFPS and each SSCC are all very committed to Community-Based Care (CBC) and focused on improving outcomes for children, youth and families.
-Every current SSCC has been rooted in their respective community for years; some have a history of serving children and families that precedes the creation of Child Protective Services.
-All SSCC’s in Texas must be non-profits – which is critical to the foundation of successfully implementing CBC.
+Answer: DFPS and each SSCC are all very committed to Community-Based Care (CBC) and focused on improving outcomes for children, youth, and families.
+Most SSCCs have been rooted in their respective communities for years.
+Some have a history of serving children and families that precedes the creation of Child Protective Services.
+All SSCCs in Texas must be non-profits or governmental entities – which is critical to the foundation of successfully implementing CBC.
 A key role of the SSCC is to maximize the contribution of all community partners toward meeting the needs of local children and families.
 The SSCCs recognize that this means harnessing the knowledge and experience of individuals who have made a career in child welfare, whether in the public or private sector.

 Answer: Since this is a big decision for you, we suggest meeting with your leadership and discussing all of the options available to staff in order to make an informed decision when your area is identified.
-Please just keep in mind, though, that Senate Bill 11 made CBC a law in Texas, which requires DFPS to roll CBC out to the entire state of Texas, not just particular regions.
-The statewide roll-out schedule is being developed incrementally as resources are allocated.
-Legislation allows DFPS to identify up to 8 total catchment areas by December 31, 2019.
-5 of those areas have been identified to date: Region 3b, 2, 8a, 1, and 8b.
+Please keep in mind that Senate Bill 11 made CBC a law in Texas, which requires DFPS to roll CBC out to the entire state of Texas, not just particular regions.
+The statewide rollout schedule is being developed incrementally as resources are allocated.
+Thus far, Legislation has supported DFPS to implement CBC in 5 areas identified as: Region 3b, 2, 8a, 1, and 8b.

-Like each catchment area, the remaining three catchment areas will be identified by DFPS leadership through a data-driven evaluation and the Continuous Quality Improvement (CQI) process to determine the advisability of expansion of CBC and guide the pace of rollout.
+All future catchment areas will be identified by DFPS leadership through a data-driven evaluation and the Continuous Quality Improvement (CQI) process to determine the advisability of expansion of CBC and guide the pace of rollout.
 The CQI process provides continual data and information collection and analysis used for the early identification of lead agency problems and areas of possible contract non-compliance.
+For additional information on catchment area selection and statewide rollout schedule see the latest CBC Implementation plan on the CBC website.

-Answer: If you love your current job, then those same face-to-face, social work, family engagement pieces will all be available to staff who choose to work with the SSCC.
-Based on suggestions and questions by CPS staff, some SSCC’s are exploring how to handle units that desire to transition to the SSCC together and keep their caseloads, etc. It is too early to share details about the transition, but there is open discussion about how that might work.
+Answer: If you love your current job, the same face-to-face, social work, and family engagement duties will all be available if you choose to work with the SSCC.
+Based on the implementation in Region 3b and Region 2, DFPS and the SSCCs have identified processes to handle units that desire to transition to the SSCC together and keep their caseloads.

 Answer: CPS Investigations and FBSS will continue to work with families and remove children when necessary as they do now.
 DFPS will continue to be the Conservator of children.
 The SSCC will act as an agent of DFPS to perform Conservatorship duties.

 Answer: Much like any new process, change can be challenging.
-Since 2013, Region 3b has implemented Foster Care Redesign, what we now know as Community-Based Care.
+Since 2013, DFPS has been partnering with SSCCs as part of Foster Care Redesign, what we now know as Community-Based Care.
+DFPS has currently implemented CBC Stage II in 2 catchment areas Region 3b and Region 2, where responsibility for case management services have transitioned to the SSCC.
 Through this process we found things that have worked well and things that needed to be improved.
 We will continue as a team to work together to strengthen the current model.
-With Community-Based Care, each SSCC’s will develop a readiness plan, specific to their catchment area, which is approved by DFPS State Office and Regional CPS Leadership.
+With Community-Based Care, each SSCC will develop a readiness plan specific to their catchment area, which is approved by DFPS state office and regional CPS leadership.
 This includes a solid transition plan.

-The Department will collaborate with the SSCC’s through quality assurance, contract oversight and technical assistance to ensure safety and services to children and their families are not disrupted during the transition to the new model.
-We saw great benefit under Foster Care Redesign with involving DFPS staff and community partners in protocol development, which will continue through the transition to Community-Based Care.
-The SSCC and DFPS will be working closely together over the course of a staged model that allows for a more gradual transition of services as SSCC capacities are established.
+The Department will collaborate with the SSCCs through quality assurance, contract oversight, and technical assistance to ensure safety and services to children and their families are not disrupted during the transition to the new model.
+We saw great benefit under Foster Care Redesign with involving DFPS staff and community partners in protocol development, which will continue through the transition to Community-Based Care in both Stage I and Stage II.
+Protocols are established at the necessary level of detail - the specific tasks required of DFPS, the SSCC, and providers in the SSCC network - to meet all state and federal child welfare requirements at each stage of the model.
+The SSCC and DFPS need a strong partnership as we will be working closely together over the course of a staged model that allows for a more gradual transition of services as SSCC capacities are established.

 Answer: We do not want people to quit!
 We have witnessed over the years, time and time again, CPS field staff weathering through the storms of change.
 In every phase they have shown that the reason they are here is their burning passion for the work at hand.
 This work is not going away, nor are the children and families we serve.
-The SSCCs are looking for and will be actively recruiting these workers to transition over to their organization and continue the job at hand.
+The SSCCs are looking and will be actively recruiting these workers to transition over to their organization and continue the job at hand.
+Collaboration on Human Resources matters include hiring and training between DFPS and the SSCC during the transition to Stage II in Region 3b and Region 2 have shown to be successful.

 Answer: All SSCC’s have contractual requirements with specific time frames for notifying DFPS of any possible changes.
 If this were to happen, DFPS would execute an emergency contract with an existing SSCC to maintain workforce and conservatorship services temporarily until a new SSCC can be competitively procured.

-Answer: No - CPS positions will change and CVS program positions in these region will change.
-New, but fewer positions will be created that will still be under CPS, but the majority of what we define as CVS program positions will be allocated to the SSCC.
-The SSCC’s models have developed in a way that will require lower caseloads and, in turn, require more staff.
+Answer: No. CPS positions will change, and CVS program positions in these regions will change.
+New, but fewer, positions will be created that will still be under CPS, but the majority of what we define as CVS program positions will be allocated to the SSCC.
+The SSCCs models are developed in a way that will require lower caseloads and, in turn, require more staff.
 Their hope is that CPS staff who want to continue to provide direct services to children and families will want to join their team and work the CBC model together.
-The SSCC’s have openly shared strong support for CVS program staff and the work they do, and they do not want to lose the training, experience, community insight, commitment, etc. that already exists in our dedicated teams.
+The SSCCs have openly shared strong support for CVS program staff and the work they do, and they do not want to lose the training, experience, community insight, and commitment that already exists in our dedicated teams.

 Answer: Through Community-Based Care, SSCC’s are held accountable for certain contract requirements and performance measures.
 Keeping siblings placed together is one of the performance measures, and maintaining sibling contact while in care is a contract requirement.
 Each SSCC is monitored by DFPS on a quarterly basis to ensure contract requirements are being met and performance measures are meeting or exceeding the established baseline.
 In Stage II CBC, DFPS will add case management oversight to the SSCC quarterly monitoring.